JasmeetSinghBali/mySnippets_Collection/express_rest_starter_kit/ReadMe.md

 ***Solution: Use next() to pass the control along with the error to a general error handler(middleware) i.e using return next(error) instead of throw error****

 - [x] use custom error handler when error origin is from server.
+- [x] when extending a parent class make sure to call the constructor of the parent class as super() in the constructor body of the child class like the CustomErrorHandler Services.
+- [x] remember if key and value variable of same name then we can write res.json({access_token}); instead of res.json({access_token:access_token}).